 Why are Tourmalines often cut as rectangles?

-If you’ve ever visited MADLY and checked out our extensive Tourmaline collection, you may have noticed that Tourmalines often come in rectangle cuts more frequently than any other type of cut.
+If you’ve ever visited MADLY and checked out our extensive Tourmaline collection, you may have noticed that Tourmalines are often shaped as rectangles, be it ‘Emerald’ cut, rectangular step-cuts or elongated cushions.

-The best gem cutters understand that each stone has an ideal shape that helps bring out its true potential.
+The best lapidarists understand that each stone has an ideal shape that helps maximise its full potential.
 And for Tourmalines, that shape happens to be rectangles — here’s why!

 Tourmalines grow in long, elongated clusters with flat sides.
 Thus, rectangles just make sense, since it utilises the natural formation of the crystals to its advantage.
 This helps to make the most of the rough weight for a bigger, bolder stone!